-MySQL Enterprise Firewall maintains account profile information using tables in the firewall database for persistent storage and INFORMATION_SCHEMA tables to provide views into in-memory cached data.
-The firewall database can be the mysql system database or a custom schema (see Installing MySQL Enterprise Firewall).
+MySQL Enterprise Firewall maintains account profile information using tables in the mysql system database for persistent storage and INFORMATION_SCHEMA tables to provide views into in-memory cached data.

-Each default database table is accessible only by accounts that have the SELECT privilege for it.
+Each mysgl system database table is accessible only by accounts that have the SELECT privilege for it.
 The INFORMATION_SCHEMA tables are accessible by anyone.